carpentries-incubator/managing-computational-projects/episodes/02-motivation.md

 >
 > J.R.R.
 Tolkien, The Lord of the Rings

-This course will give you somewhere to start, but implementating data science principles is a long and always renewed process.
+This training will give you some starting points, but implementating data science principles is a long and always renewed process.
 But you do not need to do it all at once, and you do not need to do it alone.

-After the course, do not hesitate to join (or create) a community of like-minded researchers where you live (there are always some if you look).
+After the training, do not hesitate to join (or create) a community of like-minded researchers where you live (there are always some if you look).
 In addition, there may be people at your institution whose job is to help you.
 Look for data steward or data managers, research data engineers, IT support, open science büros at your institution and be pro-active contacting them.
 There are also almost endless online resources and helpful communities.